lloydmeta/tasques/README.md

 the submission will fail.

 Note that idempotency is only for un-archived Tasks: it's possible for a Task to be created with the same Id as another already archived Task.
 The `archive_older_than` period config can be tweaked if this is an issue.

+### Recurring Tasks

+Tasques comes with support for scheduling Tasks enqueued at a given cron expression (delegating to [robconfig/cron](https://github.com/robfig/cron), so check there for supported expressions).

+There is also support to skip enqueueing Tasks for a Recurring Task if there are existing outstanding (not dead or done) that belong to it.
+For high-frequency Recurring Tasks (higher than once every ~2 seconds) this is subject to limitations in ES itself, since it refreshes Indices on a [configurable interval](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-refresh.html).
+To address this, you can configure the ES index refresh interval to be more frequent, or you can configure tasques itself to be more aggressive about refreshing indices (see `config/tasques.example.yaml` for details).

 ### Dev